PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 \** (reads the self proclaimed top 5 universities in Turkey, you know what I am talking about)

 To be honest, before the 80's social mobilty through education was a neat practice, that was nothing new.
 Though  after the 80's and especially in the 2000's where a recovering economy with promising signs of development, social capital etc. middle class people could be afforded more compared to their families.
+You could expect to have a house, a car or two, send your kids to private institutions and have money on the side.
+That was the dream after all.

 That funnel is... well... kinda broken these days.